omdevteam/om/docs_src/docs/running_om.md

     This configuration file has been adapted to the dataset in this example.
 Please note that a completely different configuration file might be needed for other datasets.
 Please consult the documentation linked above for a detailed explanation of each entry in the file.
-Also notice that all the files mentioned in the configuration file (geometry files, masks, etc.) must be present and readable on the local computer for OM to work properly.
+Also note that all the files mentioned in the configuration file (geometry file, masks, etc.) must be present and readable on the local computer for OM to work properly.